slack/ignite18/lab/05-extend-aks-with-aci.md

 pod/aci-helloworld-57bf88c4c6-mxr7g   1/1       Running   0          10m       40.114.64.120   virtual-kubelet
 pod/aci-helloworld-57bf88c4c6-rffpb   1/1       Running   0          30m       40.87.46.29     virtual-kubelet
 ```

+## Virtual nodes in AKS [Optional]

+AKS is opening a private preview with support for new virtual nodes, which includes private networking.
+If you are interested in joining, please fill out the sign-up form at [https:://aka.ms/aks-virtual-node-preview-sign-up](aka.ms/aks-virtual-node-preview-sign-up)

 Next, [clean up your cluster and check out some additional resources](./06-cleanup-next-steps.md).